-☐ Not applicable, PD and/or C funds are not used.
+∑ Yes.
+Go to question #3 ☐ Not applicable, PD and/or C funds are not used.
 Go to question #4 3.
-Summarize the comments received concerning proposed expenditures for PD and/or C No comments were received pertaining to PD and/or C. 4.
-Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services ⊠Yes.
-Go to question #5 □No, Explain: 5.
-Summarize the comments received concerning minimum percentages of Title IIIB funds to meet the adequate proportion of funding for priority services.
+Summarize the comments received concerning proposed expenditures for PD and/or C There was a comment advocating for a funded position for working on long-term care counseling for those that are middle-income.
+4. Attendees were provided the opportunity to testify regarding setting minimum percentages of Title III B program funds to meet the adequate proportion of funding for Priority Services ⊠Yes.
+Go to question #5 □No, Explain:

+5. Summarize the comments received concerning minimum percentages of Title IIIB funds to meet the adequate proportion of funding for priority services.